freqtrade/freqtrade/docs/bot-optimization.md

 **Want more indicators example?**
 Look into the [user_data/strategies/test_strategy.py](https://github.com/gcarq/freqtrade/blob/develop/user_data/strategies/test_strategy.py).
-Then uncomment indicateur you need.
+Then uncomment indicators you need.

 ### Where is the default strategy?